vzina/phpF/README.md

 # phpF

-## Project Abandoned

-This project has been abandoned due to lack of interest.
-[You may use other forks of this](https://github.com/subins2000/phpF/network).

 [![Build Status](https://travis-ci.org/subins2000/phpF.svg?branch=master)](https://travis-ci.org/subins2000/phpF)

 **phpF** formats PHP code by making it readable and helps your code to follow coding guidelines.